 As such, you are charged with our trust to mark your own targets and submit your scores honestly.
-With the exception of the few competitions where targets are mailed in for review, only in select circumstances will anyone call your submitted scores into question or require proof.
-With this in mind, in the spirit of the event, it is expected you will conduct your match with honor and use the same sense of integrity you would during a tournament in person.
+With the exception of the few competitions where photos of the targets are mailed in for review, only in select circumstances will anyone call your submitted scores into question or require proof.
+In the spirit of the event, I expect you will conduct your match with honor and use the same sense of integrity you would during a tournament in person.
 If you’re going to practice first, go ahead, but declare to yourself your attempt: don’t go again if you don’t like your score and don’t stop and restart just because you’re not doing as well as you’d want.
 Even if you don’t like your score, submit it anyway!
-Your participation may motivate someone else to join in, or keep competing.
+Your participation in the online archery match may motivate someone else to join in, or keep competing.

-- Though modern targets are often used for ease and integrity of scoring, traditional equipment and technique appropriate to England and Continental Europe of the mid and high medieval eras will be adhered to by the archer.
+- Modern targets are often used for ease and integrity of scoring.
+Traditional equipment and technique appropriate to England and Continental Europe of the mid and high medieval eras will be adhered to by the archer.
 Medieval attire during shoots is not required, but encouraged.

 - Archery Matches will use longbow / self bow / stick bow / flatbow or similar style bows.
 This is broadly defined as a bow with string contact only at the string nocks.
 These bows do not have rests or shelves and are made from wood and/or other natural materials.
 Bows may be laminated, but no other man-made materials outside of glue may be used.

 - Stabilizers or counterweights, or bows built up to serve the same function, will not be allowed